What We Do

 Our marine aquaculture vision and mission advance those of NOAA and support NOAA Fisheries’ priorities.
 Central to our aquaculture mission is ensuring that U.S. marine aquaculture grows sustainably.
 We define sustainable aquaculture to encompass the “triple bottom line” of environmental, economic, and social sustainability.
 Marine aquaculture is part of the agency’s strategy for economic and environmental resiliency in coastal communities and supporting healthy oceans.

 Marine aquaculture operations provide a year-round source of high-quality jobs and economic opportunities in coastal communities that augment seasonal tourism and commercial fishing.
 Marine aquaculture is also a resource-efficient method of increasing and diversifying U.S. seafood production that can expand and stabilize U.S. seafood supply in the face of environmental change and economic uncertainty.
 Some marine aquaculture, such as shellfish and seaweed aquaculture, provides environmental benefits by removing excess nutrients from our waterways.
 Aquaculture is also used for species and habitat restoration, and is part of a strategy to recover NOAA priority species.

-David O'Brien has been the Deputy Director of the NOAA Fisheries Office of Aquaculture since 2012.
+David O'Brien has been the Acting Director of the NOAA Fisheries Office of Aquaculture.
 David joined the office in 2006 where he served initially as Program Coordinator and later as International Coordinator.
 Mr. O'Brien started his career at NOAA in 2000 as a John A.Knauss Marine Policy Fellow and served for six years within the NOAA Fisheries Office of Protected Resources implementing listing and recovery provisions of the Endangered Species Act.